-Fore eword: 4 Abb reviations: 5 Intr oduction: 6 I. European Union accession and democratisation - An overview 8 A) ) Enlargement for democracy - history of European integration before 1993 8 Declaration on democracy, April 1978, European Council: 8 B) Pre accession criteria since 1993 and the procedure of adhesion 10 The conditions for membership 11 What are the EU accession criteria?
-11 The procedure for EU membership: four steps integration process: 12 C) Democratisation for enlargement - history of EU integration since 1993 12 What is the Programme of Community aid to the countries of Central and Eastern Euro (PHARE)? • The case of Czech democratic transition 14 Three cases in which EU suspended PHARE aid 14 D) ) Safeguard clauses to place emphasis on the democratic requirement and Post-accession ompliance since 2007 15 What are safeguard clauses?
-15 'Super-safeguard clauses': The cases of Romania and Bulgaria 16 What is the Cooperation and Verification Mechanism (CVM)?
-17 The Cases of Romania and Bulgaria and the CVM: 17 II. dem Democracy promotion by the European Union: tools and mechanisms to support nocratisation 18 A) ) The EU promotes democracy in its neighbourhood 19 What is the Stabilisation and Accession Process with Balkans countries?
-19 • Financial, technical and legal assistance for accession of neighbouring countries: The Instrument for Pre-accession (IPA) and the Technical Assistance Information Exchange Office (TAIEX) B) ) The EU promotes democracy worldwide through its institutions 21 The European Parliament 21 The European Commission 22 C) Legal hasis for democracy support and democratic compliance 23
+Foreword: 5 Abbreviations: 7 Introduction: 8 I. European Union accession and democratisation - An overview 1 A) Enlargement for democracy - history of European integration before 19931 1 Declaration on democracy, April 1978, European Council: 2 B) Pre accession criteria since 1993 and the procedure of adhesion 5 • The conditions for membership10 6 • What are the EU accession criteria?10 6 • The procedure for EU membership: four steps integration process: C) Democratisation for enlargement - history of EU integration since 1993 7 What is the Programme of Community aid to the countrie of Central and Eastern Europe (PHARE)?19 • The case of Czech democratic transition20 0 • Three cases in which EU suspended PHARE aid20 0

+D) Safeguard clauses to place emphasis on the democratic requirement and Post-accession compliance since 200722 What are safeguard clauses?
+22 • 'Super-safeguard clauses': The cases of Romania and Bulgaria What is the Cooperation and Verification Mechanism (CVM)?
+24 • The Cases of Romania and Bulgaria and the CVM:24 II.
+Democracy promotion by the European Union: tools and mechanisms to support democratisation26 A) The EU promotes democracy in its neighbourhood27 • What is the Stabilisation and Accession Process with Balkans countries?
+Financial, technical and legal assistance for accession of neighbouring countries: The Instrument for Pre-accession (IPA) and the Technical Assistance Information Exchange Office (TAIEX) B) The EU promotes democracy worldwide through its institutions • The European Parliament32 • The European Commission33 C) Legal basis for democracy support and democratic compliance35

-• Several clauses on the Treaties affirm EU's attachment to democracy:23 The two major changes introduced by the Treaty of Amsterdam: D) An analysis of the questionable efficiency of EU tools to insure democracy compliance: 24 The case of Hungary as a post accession democratic step back The case of Poland as a post accession democratic step back E) The role of the Council of Europe and the Venice Commission What is the Council of Europe? • The natural proximity between the European Union and the Council of Europe:28 • The controversial question of the adhesion of the EU to the European Convention of Human Rights What is the Venice Commission? • The Council of Europe and The Venice Commission promote democracy worldwide 30 Conclusion:31
+Several clauses on the Treaties affirm EU's attachment to democracy:35 • The two major changes introduced by the Treaty of Amsterdam: D) An analysis of the questionable efficiency of EU tools to insure democracy compliance: • The case of Hungary as a post accession democratic step back • The case of Poland as a post accession democratic step back E) The role of the Council of Europe and the Venice Commission • What is the Council of Europe?42 • The natural proximity between the European Union and the Council of Europe: • The controversial question of the adhesion of the EU to the European Convention of Human Rights44 • What is the Venice Commission?46 • The Council of Europe and The Venice Commission promote democracy worldwide Conclusion: 49

-Foreword:
+Foreword